-3.6 Scaling
+3.6.
+Scaling

-The "bitter lesson" of machine learning research argues that general methods that can leverage additional computation ultimately win out against methods that rely on human expertise [Sutton, 2019; Hestness et al., 2017; Shazeer et al., 2017; Jozefowicz et al., 2016; Mahajan et al., 2018; Shazeer et al., 2018, 2017; Huang et al., 2018b].
-Recent results suggest that this may hold true for transfer learning in NLP [Liu et al., 2019c; Radford et al., 2019; Yang et al., 2019; Lan et al., 2019], i.e. it has repeatedly been shown that scaling up produces improved performance.
+The "bitter lesson" of machine learning research argues that general methods that can leverage additional computation ultimately win out against methods that rely on human expertise (Sutton, 2019; Hestness et al., 2017; Shazeer et al., 2017; Jozefowicz et al., 2016; Mahajan et al., 2018; Shazeer et al., 2018, 2017; Huang et al., 2018b; Keskar et al., 2019a).
+Recent results suggest that this may hold true for transfer learning in NLP (Liu et al., 2019c; Radford et al., 2019; Yang et al., 2019; Lan et al., 2019), i.e. it has repeatedly been shown that scaling up produces improved performance compared to more carefully-engineered methods.
 However, there are a variety of possible ways to scale, including using a bigger model, training the model for more steps, and ensembling.
 In this section, we compare these different approaches by addressing the following premise: "You were just given $4 \times$ more compute.
 How should you use it?"

 We start with our baseline model, which has 220M parameters and is pre-trained and fine-tuned for 2^{19} and 2^{18} steps respectively.
 The encoder and decoder are both sized similarly to "BERT{BASE}".
-To experiment with increased model size, we follow the guidelines of "BERT{LARGE}" Devlin et al. [2018] and use $d{\rm ff} = 4096$, $d{\rm model} = 1024$, $d{\rm kv} = 64$ and 16-head attention mechanisms.
-We then generate two variants, one with 16 layers and one with 32, producing models with 2× and 4× as many parameters as our original model.
-These two variants also have a roughly 2× and 4× the computational cost.
-Using our baseline and these two larger models, we consider three ways of using 4× as much computation: Training for 4× as many steps, training for 2× as many steps with the 2× bigger model, and training the 4× bigger model for the "baseline" number of training steps.
+To experiment with increased model size, we follow the guidelines of "BERT{LARGE}" Devlin et al. (2018) and use $d{\rm ff} = 4096$, $d{\rm model} = 1024$, $d{\rm kv} = 64$ and 16-head attention mechanisms.
+We then generate two variants with 16 and 32 layers each in the encoder and decoder, producing models with $2\times$ and $4\times$ as many parameters as our original model.
+These two variants also have a roughly $2\times$ and $4\times$ the computational cost.
+Using our baseline and these two larger models, we consider three ways of using $4\times$ as much computation: Training for $4\times$ as many steps, training for $2\times$ as many steps with the $2\times$ bigger model, and training the $4\times$ bigger model for the "baseline" number of training steps.
 When we increase the training steps, we scale both the pre-train and fine-tune steps for simplicity.
 Note that when increasing the number of pre-training steps, we are effectively including more pre-training data as C4 is so large that we do not complete one pass over the data even when training for 2^{23} steps.

 An alternative way for the model to see $4\times$ as much data is to increase the batch size by a factor of 4.
 This can potentially result in faster training due to more efficient parallelization.
-However, training with a $4\times$ larger batch size can yield a different outcome than training for $4\times$ as many steps [Shallue et al., 2018].
+However, training with a $4\times$ larger batch size can yield a different outcome than training for $4\times$ as many steps (Shallue et al., 2018).
 We include an additional experiment where we train our baseline model with a $4\times$ larger batch size to compare these two cases.